YoussefTamerr/Virtual-Pharmacy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under both the MIT License and the Apache License 2.0.